-The Moors arrived in Alicante in 718 and it took until 1492 for them to be overthrown as occupiers.
+The Moors arrived in 718 and it took until 1492 for them to be overthrown as occupiers.

 The Moorish castle, or Castillo was built in the 10th century.
-It crowns the south-eastern slope of Mount Benacantil and has given Alicante a hallmark image – that of la cara del moro ('the Moor's Face').
+It crowns the south-eastern slope of el Monte Benacantil and has given Alicante a hallmark image – that of la cara del moro ('the Moor's Face').

 Peering skyward from the coast, what appears to be a Moorish head seems topped by the Castillo sitting like a strange angular hat above his khafia or Arabian headdress.

 The old town or pueblo of Alicante is a maze of narrow streets and alleyways featured more on the 'Pueblo' page of this site.
 Its stairways and terraces look upwards to the Castillo and downwards to the Mediterranean Sea.